winitzki/scall/tutorial/programming_dhall.md

 ### `Functor`

 The `Functor` typeclass is a constraint for a _type constructor_.
+If a type constructor `F` is a functor, we should have an evidence value of type `Functor F`.
 So, the type parameter of `Functor` must be of the kind `Type → Type`.

 The required data for an evidence value is a polymorphic `fmap` function for that type constructor.